John Litel: Career

 His Broadway credits include Sweet Aloes (1935), Hell Freezes Over (1935), Life's Too Short (1935), Strange Gods (1932), Before Morning (1932), Lilly Turner (1932), Ladies of Creation (1931), Back Seat Drivers (1928), The Half Naked Truth (1926), The Beaten Track (1925), Thoroughbreds (1924), and Irene (1919).

 In 1929, he began appearing in films.
 Part of the "Warner Bros.
 Stock Company" beginning in the 1930s, he appeared in dozens of Warner Bros. films and was in over 200 films during his entire career.
 He often played supporting roles such as hard-nosed cops and district attorneys.
 He was Nancy Drew's (Bonita Granville) attorney father, Carson Drew, in four films in 1938 and 1939.
-Among his other films are They Drive by Night (1940), Knute Rockne, All American (1940), They Died with Their Boots On (1941), and Scaramouche (1952).
+Among his other films are They Drive by Night (1940); Knute Rockne, All American (1940); They Died with Their Boots On (1941); and Scaramouche (1952).
 His final film role was in Nevada Smith (1966).

 In the second season of the Disney series Zorro, he played the governor of California in several episodes.
-During 1960 and 1961, he was seen as Dan Murchison in nine episodes of the ABC western television series, Stagecoach West, starring Wayne Rogers and Robert Bray.
+During 1960 and 1961, he was seen as Dan Murchison in nine episodes of the ABC Western television series, Stagecoach West, starring Wayne Rogers and Robert Bray.

-He appeared in many other series as well, including the role of Captain David Rowland in the episode "Don't Get Tough with a Sailor" on the ABC/Desilu western series The Life and Legend of Wyatt Earp starring Hugh O'Brian.
+He appeared in many other series as well, including the role of Captain David Rowland in the episode "Don't Get Tough with a Sailor" on the ABC/Desilu Western series The Life and Legend of Wyatt Earp starring Hugh O'Brian.
 In the story line, Rowland, a former captain in the United States Navy, is a wealthy Arizona Territory rancher who operates his own law and private jail near the Mexican border.

+Litel appeared in an episode of I Love Lucy, “Mr. and Mrs. T.V.
+Show”, airing November 1, 1954.

-He appeared as Mr. Crenshaw in the episode "The Giant Killer" of the western series Sugarfoot.
+He appeared as Mr. Crenshaw in the episode "The Giant Killer" of the Western series Sugarfoot.

 Litel also appeared as Bob Cummings's boss Mr. Thackery in the TV series The Bob Cummings Show in the early/mid-1950s.
 Cummings played Robert S. Beanblossom on the show.